grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

   </CodeGroup>

 - `Console logging methods` can print any message to the console.
-In the cloud, the console logs are shown on the [Logs Tab](/cloud/analyzing-results/logs).
+In the cloud, k6 shows console logs on the [Logs Tab](/cloud/analyzing-results/logs).

   <CodeGroup labels={[""]}>